-Please note that due to COVID-19 this tour has been cancelled-

 Leaving Gloucester we are soon travelling along one of the most beautiful and lesser known routes in Southern Britain, hugging the ever widening Severn Estuary past picture postcard views of both the Bristol Channel and historic towns like Lydney and Chepstow where we cross over the River Wye in full view of its Castle.
-Passengers will no doubt be fully enjoying the relaxed pace of steam-hauled travel as we head into Wales passing through the Capital City of Cardiff and on towards the far West of the country.
+Sit back and enjoy the relaxed pace of steam-hauled travel as we head into Wales passing through the Capital City of Cardiff and on towards the far West of the country.
 To our North we will see the seemingly endless hills and valleys of South Wales while to the South there will be occasional glimpses of the Bristol Channel as we reach the quiet town of Llanelli.

 Day 4 – Sunday 10th May – The Heart of Wales Line

 After breakfast in our hotels we set off double-headed by steam over one of the most remote and scenic railways in Britain, the Central Wales line marketed now as The Heart of Wales, which sees only a handful of single short passenger trains per day.
 This single track line passes through the Carmarthenshire Hills, the edge of the Brecon Beacons and then heads straight through the middle of the Black Mountains.
 As our locomotives climb the challenging gradients, wind their way around the hills and cross the many majestic viaducts on the route, we are surrounded by classic moor and mountain countryside dotted with streams, jagged peaks and of course Welsh sheep and new-born lambs!

 We will chug into the market town of Shrewsbury by lunchtime to enjoy some time exploring the surrounding medieval streets and the Abbey and Castle.
 In the mid-afternoon our train will set forth, now tender-first, up to the North Wales Coast to Rhyl, where our train must terminate due to engineering works.
 From Rhyl, road coaches will complete the journey to your hotels (maximum 90 minute transfer).